plone/volto/docs/source/blocks/blocks-core/teaser.md

 Volto comes with a Teaser block that given a content object as target is able to pull information from it and show it in the block.
 By default, this information is the `title`, `description`, `preview_image` and shows them in a summary (Image on left, title, description) way.

-## Style Wrapper Properties

-The Teaser has a styling property to align the image.
-The image can be aligned left (default), right and top.

-The styling wrapper properties can be extended using: {ref}`blocks-style-wrapper-label`

 ## Blocks settings

 The Teaser has the following settings: